hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 Not how in the above Vacation Simulator clip, I can't teleport down to the water area from the deck, even though it is "right there".
 I have to "follow the path" through the building to get to the zone.
 This makes sense because of the design of the level - there is no path connecting the two zones, while paths connect all other zones; but still feels like it *should* work for the player.

 ## GDC Talk by OWLchemy Labs.
-The following GDC Talk includes an excellent analysis of zone-based and granular teleportation, as well as their pros and cons.
+The following GDC Talk includes an excellent analysis of zone-based and granular teleportation systems.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q83f3sdQBBc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>